PharmaLedger-IMI/fgt-workspace/trust-loader-config/fgt-wholesaler-wallet/loader/WEBCARDINAL_ISSUES.md

 ## Situation 1:

-I use the index as a fallback, and the index controoler sends to the /home page.
+I use the index as a fallback, and the index controller sends to the /home page.

 Really ugly hack